 How much you charge for your home daycare fees depends on many factors.
 People ask me all the time about home daycare prices and how to set them.
 Here are some things to consider when running a home daycare and setting prices.

-The fees you charge for your home daycare business depend on the area you live in, the services you provide, and the ages of children you will be caring for.
+The fees you charge for your home daycare business depend on the area you live in, the services you provide, and the ages of the children you will be caring for.
 Many people charge different prices for kids under 2 and over 2.
-And then again different fees for school age kids.
+And then again different fees for school-age kids.

 Babies take a lot more time than kids over two, so consider that when making your rates.
 For 20 years I kept ages birth through 12.
 Over the past few years, I’ve stopped keeping infants as they are so much harder on your body and I’m not 24 anymore.
 There are also more risks with infants as well.